RookOz/quartz/content/Heart Rulebook/Classes/Cleaver/Minor Abilities.md

 When you use this power, the target gets the uncanny feeling that they’re under threat.

 # UNMAKING CLAWS
 Your hands, anointed in the blood of angels, flicker in and out of reality.
 Gain the Kill skill.
-Your unarmed attacks gain the Piercing tag.
+Your unarmed attacks gain the [[Tags#PIERCING|PIERCING tag]].

 # VESSEL
 You let the energies of the Heart wash through you and fill you with glory, rather than struggling against them.
 Gain +2 Echo protection.